-Summer 2018 admission involves a two-step process.
+Admission involves a two-step process.
 First, students must be an incoming senior in Finance, Accounting, or Economics with a minimum GPA of 3.0.
 Through online submission of an application, resume, essay and letter of recommendation, as well as an interview with the program director, applicants will need to demonstrate good communication skills, a strong work ethic, emotional maturity and solid track record of achievement.

 Second, students must apply for, interview and secure one of a finite number of internships through Handshake.
 Upon successful completion of these two steps, students will be officially accepted to the program.
-For the summer 2018, we anticipate accepting up to 10 students.

 Prepare Your Application